-Always send one (1) original application packet and two (2) copies of the application packet directly to IDEM Air Permits Administration.
+Always send one (1) original application packet and two (2) copies of the application packet directly to the Office of Air Quality Air Permits Administration.
 Please do not send your application to any other offices or individuals at IDEM, as this will delay receipt and processing of your application.
-The mailing address for your application is:

 You may need to send one (1) copy of the application to your local library if the permitting action is subject to the public notification provisions in 326 IAC 2-1.1-6.
 Refer to Part H of the GSD-01 form (now available on the IDEM Forms page) for additional information about this requirement.